Data-Science-Society-UCR/template-Parkinson-Risk/README.md

 ### 3. Exploratory Data Analysis (EDA)

-The first look at your data.
+First, look at your data.
 During this EDA process, you are trying to understand the data's characteristics, identify patterns, and uncover potential insights by examining its structure, relationships, and anomalies.

-1. The first step, will be to import all the libraries previously mentioned.
+1. The first step will be to import all the libraries previously mentioned.
 ```python
 import pandas as pd
 import seaborn as sns
 import matplotlib.pyplot as plt
 ```
 3. We want to read the dataset using the `read_csv` function from the `pandas` library.
 The dataframe variable is generally `df`, which is what you will be using to call the functions below.
-4. Next we want to use the following functions for EDA:
+4. Next, we want to use the following functions for EDA:
     * `.info()` provides a quick summary of the info about the data frame.
     * `.head()` shows the first few rows of the dataset.
     * `.describe()` provides high-level summaries of all the columns in the dataset.
 Including count, mean, std, min, max, and 25%, 50%, and 75% percentiles of the values.
     * `.hist()` creates histograms for each column of the dataset.
-You can play around with the figure size, by passing `figsize=(x,y)` as a parameter.
+You can play around with the figure size by passing `figsize=(x,y)` as a parameter.
     * `.isnull().sum()` provides a summary of the number of "missing values" for each of the columns.
-However, there is a caveat, you must look at the columns, and verify that a null value is NOT logical, thus it IS a missing value.
+However, there is a caveat: you must look at the columns and verify that a null value is NOT logical, thus it IS a missing value.
 There are multiple ways to address null values, which will be explored later.
-    * `.duplicated().sum()` provides a summary of, if any duplicate rows.
+    * `.duplicated().sum()` provides a summary of whether any duplicate rows exist.
 This is important because duplicates can skew data and affect model accuracy.
     * `.corr()` provides a data frame summary of the computed pairwise correlation of columns in the dataset.
 However, this can be intimidating and also hard to understand.
-Thus we can also visualize in a heatmap using the `seaborn` library.
+Thus, we can also visualize in a heatmap using the `seaborn` library.
-5. Using the seaborn library create a heatmap showing the pairwise correlation of all the columns in the dataset. **Hint:** This should be 3-4 lines of code using `sns.heatmap()` function.
+5. Using the seaborn library, create a heatmap showing the pairwise correlation of all the columns in the dataset. **Hint:** This should be 3-4 lines of code using `sns.heatmap()` function.

 > [!IMPORTANT]
 > When completed, insert your findings, graphs, and observations here, then comment out the instructions above.